In polluted India, engineers find novel way to fight diesel exhaust

 Their device attaches to generators to capture up to 90 percent of soot particles from cooled diesel exhaust.
 The material can then be sold to ink manufacturers.

-Their company, Chakr Innovation, has installed 53 devices in government firms and offices, as well as real estate developers, Dhupar said, saving 1,500 billion litres of air from pollution.
+Their company, Chakr Innovation, has installed 53 devices in government firms and offices, as well as real estate developers, Dhupar said, saving 1,500 billion liters of air from pollution.

 Chakr Innovations is not the first start-up to see cash in diesel exhaust.
 A competitor called Graviky Labs, based in the southern city of Bangalore, is using similar technology to turn diesel exhaust from vehicles into ink.